kayeekayee/global-workflow/sorc/fv3gfs.fd/NEMS/doc/structure.md

 approach for early development work, without committing to anything that cannot be changed in the future.

-#### 6.2.1.2	Handling External Components
+#### Handling External Components

 NEMS includes some external components whose primary development repository is outside of EMC.
 The application level provides the necessary control over which version of a specific external component is used in the modeling application.

-External components can be located anywhere under revision control.
-There is a staging area:
+Generally, such external components have been moved to their own repositories.
+For some old apps, there is a staging area:

  * https://svnemc.ncep.noaa.gov/projects/nems/external_components

-where external components may first be placed before a final location is identified (in some cases back at the parent organization).
-We recommend creating the canonical trunk, tags, branches directory triplet under each application for consistency.
-E.g., at this point the future XYZ component has this location and directory structure:

- * /projects/nems/external_components/XYZ
-   * branches
-   * tags
-   * trunk

-At any point in the future the XYZ directory can be renamed and/or moved to a different location on the SVN server.
-None of the revision history will be lost.
-This setup provides a very structured approach for early development work, without committing to anything that cannot be changed in the future.

-For example, the FV3 component is here:

- * /projects/fv3/trunk
+However, those externals should be moved to their own git repository as soon as possible.